ucsd-ets/dsc104-kubernetes-setup/README.md

 `$ cd ~/dsc104-kubernetes-setup`

+Create service first

+`$ kubectl create -f cassandra-svc.yaml`

+Create statefulset of 3 pods

-`$ kubectl create -f launch/cassandra-statefulset.yaml`
+`$ sed "s/{{NAMESPACE}}/$USER/g" launch/cassandra-statefulset.yaml | kubectl create -f - `

 `$ kubectl get statefulset`

 Wait for the statefulset `READY` state to be `3/3`.
-It takes around 10 minutes to be ready.
-Use `kubectl get events` to monitor pod status.
+It takes 5-10 minutes to complete.
+Use `kubectl get events` to monitor pod launch status.
 Use `kubectl logs cassandra-0 -f` to watch the individual pod logs.
 Go to datahub.ucsd.edu and spawn a DSC104 notebook.

 ```python
 from cassandra.cluster import Cluster